vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_creditcardfraud_groupby_ml.html

 Notice that clusters with fewer elemenets tend to contain much more fraudulent events than the others.
-This methodology makes ``k-means`` a good algorithm for catching collective outliers.
-Combining ``k-means`` with other techniques like z-score, we can find most of the outliers of the distribution.
+This methodology makes :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` a good algorithm for catching collective outliers.
+Combining :py:mod:`~verticapy.machine_learning.vertica.cluster.KMeans` with other techniques like ``Z-score``, we can find most of the outliers of the distribution.

 Outliers of the distribution
 +++++++++++++++++++++++++++++